zjnolen/PopGLen/docs/config.md

 `samples.tsv`, and `units.tsv`. `config.yaml` is used to configure the
 analyses, `samples.tsv` categorizes your samples into groups, and `units.tsv` connects sample names to their input data files.
-The workflow will use `config/config.yaml` automatically, but you can name this whatever you want (good for separating datasets in same working directory) and point to it when running snakemake with `--configfile <path>`.
+The workflow will use `config/config.yaml` automatically, but it can be good to name it something informative and point to it when running snakemake with `--configfile <path>`.

 ### `samples.tsv`